Virtual Headache Specialist

 Hypertension Headaches (Hypertensive Urgency or Hypertensive Emergency)

-Lack of Sleep: Sleeping every night is essential for overall health and can also help reduce the frequency and severity of pulsatile headaches.
+• Sleep Deprivation or Disruption / Lack of Sleep: Sleeping every night is essential for overall health and can also help reduce the frequency and severity of pulsatile headaches.
+Inadequate sleep is a common migraine trigger.

 If you are experiencing frequent or severe pulsating headaches, it is essential to see your doctor to evaluate the cause and the best course of action.
-Your doctor may perform a physical exam and order imaging tests such as a CT scan or MRI to look for any underlying conditions causing your symptoms.
+Your doctor should perform a physical exam and may order blood tests and imaging tests such as a CT scan or MRI of the brain, along with MRA or CTA to look at the brain arteries.
+The specific testing will depend on your symptoms, medical history, office interview, medical and neurological examinations.

 Medications Used to Treat Pulsating Headaches